laurenrosie/CV/README.md

 - Experience with C, C++, Java and R.

 ## Interests
-- Piano: I have played piano since the age of 6, attaining my final grade aged 16 and have since continued to play classical pieces.
-I find it a brilliant way to relax!
+- Piano: I have played piano since the age of 6 and particularly love classical pieces.
-- Reading: Always fearful of losing my command of English due to too much maths, I love to read about varied topics from science fiction to classical literature to economics.
+- Reading: Varied topics from science fiction to classical literature to economics.